St. Lucia Process Service

 ST. Lucia Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person so as to enable that person to respond to the proceeding before the court, body, or other tribunals.
 Notice is furnished by delivering a set of court documents (called "process") to the person to be served; process service is performed by a process server.

 St. Lucia PROCESS SERVERs

-St. Lucia process servers serve civil and commercial matters pursuant to the Hague Service Convention, which is a multilateral treaty adopted in Hague, Netherlands on November 15, 1965, by member states of the Hague Conference on Private International Law.
-It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating or based in another country.
-The provisions of the convention apply to service of process in civil and commercial matters but not criminal matters.
+St. Lucia process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
+It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
+The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
 Also, the Convention shall not apply if the address of the person to be served with the document is not known.

 Method of Service and Translation requirements